AckerlyXu/heima/articles/backup/backup-azure-microsoft-azure-backup.md

 |Windows Storage Server 2012 R2 and latest SPs	|64 bit|	Standard, Workgroup|
 |Windows Storage Server 2012 and latest SPs	|64 bit	|Standard, Workgroup|

 You can deduplicate the DPM storage using Windows Server Deduplication.
 Learn more about how [DPM and deduplication](https://technet.microsoft.com/zh-cn/library/dn891438.aspx) work together when deployed in Hyper-V VMs.

+> [!NOTE]
-> [AZURE.NOTE]  You cannot install Azure Backup Server on a machine running as a domain controller.
+>  You cannot install Azure Backup Server on a machine running as a domain controller.

 If you plan to join this server to a domain at some point, it is recommended that the domain-joining activity be done before the Azure Backup Server installation.
 Moving an existing Azure Backup Server machine to a new domain after deployment is *not supported*.